-Eazy-E might not be one of the best-known West Coast rappers, but his short career was extremely influential.
+Eazy-E might be one of the best-known West Coast rappers, despite his shortly lived career.
 Purists often claim that he lacked the technical skill of later rappers and although this may be true, he was also a pioneer in the development of gangster rap through the 1980s and 90s.
 His first solo album, Boyz-N-The-Hood, was released in 1987.
 He collaborated on the famous tracks F*** Tha Police and Straight Outta Compton before passing away from HIV in 1995.

 12. Brotha Lynch Hung

 Brotha Lynch Hung isn’t widely known, but he is no less talented for that.
 His unique style incorporates G-funk with horror, with plenty of stylistic exploration interwoven with the dark content.
 His 1993 single 24 Deep laid the groundwork for his first album, released two years later.
 The album drew inspiration from the horror film genre and was considered unusually dark but also evidence of his extreme talent.
 Brotha Lynch Hung has continued to release albums and was widely recognized for his 2010 album Dinner And a Movie and the 2011 album Coathanga Strangla.